 Bachelor of Science in Architectural Studies, Undergraduate Program

 Students seeking to transfer into the architectural studies program should contact the School of Architecture Undergraduate Office for further information.
-Some students may be required to submit a portfolio of work with their application if they are seeking advanced placement in the architecture design sequence.

 |Rhet 105:||Principles of Composition (COMP I)2||4 credits|